pratik-1/Sensor-anomalies/README.md

 # Project setup
 **Prerequisites**:

-Your machine needs to have below pre-requisites installed on your machine:
+Your machine needs to have below pre-requisites installed:
 - Docker
 - Git